abrenneke/RimWorld-BronzeAge/About/Steam_Workshop_Page.md

 #### Q: Can I add mod [X] for myself?
 Probably!
 Try adding the mod, and see if any errors pop up.
 Sometimes errors are harmless, other times compatibility needs to be added manually.
-If you fine a mod that is incompatible, please report it to the [GitHub issue tracker][1] so that compatibility can be added, even if the mod is not part of the Bronze Age pack.
+If you find a mod that is incompatible, please report it to the [GitHub issue tracker][1] so that compatibility can be added, even if the mod is not part of the Bronze Age pack.

 Try to keep Bronze Age at or near the very bottom of your mod load order.
 Think of Bronze Age as "gift-wrapping" the rest of your mods.